-We are actively searching for, and developing, research, curriculum, and policies that help more college and university students to become an entrepreneur shortly after graduation.
+We are actively searching for, and developing, research, curriculum, and policies that help more college and university students to become first-time entrepreneurs shortly after graduation.

 Below is a research poster being presented at the 2019 Enactus World Championships in San Jose and the recording of a presentation, given at the 2019 Enaction Canadian Nationals, that shares details on the research that went into “The Economic Impact of Youth Entrepreneurship” and the economic potential of postponing interest and payments on student loans for those who become entrepreneurs shortly after graduating from a college or university.

 At the bottom of this page is a form to request the slides from the presentation, slides on additional insights that came from the research, and links to the research that shaped it.

 Complete the form below to receive, via email, links to: